American Indian Changing Spirits

 American Indian Changing Spirits - Long Beach, CA

-American Indian Changing Spirits is a mental health and substance abuse treatment center located at 2120 West Williams Street, Building 1 in the 90810 zip code in Long Beach, CA. It is operated by a private non-profit organization.
-Some of the treatment approaches used by American Indian Changing Spirits include anger management, counseling for substance abuse and trauma counseling.
-American Indian Changing Spirits provides long term rehab and long term residential rehab.
-It also provides residential substance use treatment.
+American Indian Changing Spirits is a dual diagnosis rehab center located at 2120 West Williams Street, Building 1 in the 90810 zip code in Long Beach, CA. It is operated by a private non-profit organization.
+Some of the treatment approaches used by American Indian Changing Spirits include relapse prevention, motivational interviewing and cognitive behavioral therapy.
+American Indian Changing Spirits provides residential rehab and long term residential rehab.
+It also provides residential substance abuse treatment.

 Address: 2120 West Williams Street, Building 1, Long Beach, CA 90810